Bumshakalaka/krAIna/README.md

 1. Select and copy text to the clipboard.
 2. Open CopyQ.
 3. Right-click on the copied text and select the **ai:select** Custom Action (or press ALT+RETURN).
-4. Once the action finishes, the selected text is
+4. Once the action finishes, the selected text is replaced with the transformed one.